Taylor Swift’s ‘Tortured Poets Department’ makes gigantic debut at No. 1 with her career-best first-week sales - KESQ

 (CNN) — Taylor Swift’s latest album “The Tortured Poets Department” is indeed the blockbuster that many expected it to become.

 On Sunday, the 31-song double album debuted at No. 1 on the all-encompassing Billboard 200 albums chart, selling 2.61 million so-called equivalent album units in the U.S. in the week ending April 25, according to Billboard.
-Traditional album sales (including purchases of digital download albums, CDs, vinyl LPs and cassettes) account for 1.914 million of that total, the publication said on Sunday.
+Traditional album sales (including purchases of digital download albums, CDs, vinyl LPs and cassettes) account for 1.914 million of that total, the publication said.

 “My mind is blown.
 I’m completely floored by the love you’ve shown this album,” Swift said in an Instagram post.
 “2.6 million ARE YOU ACTUALLY SERIOUS??
 Thank you for listening, streaming, and welcoming Tortured Poets into your life.
 Feeling completely overwhelmed.”